TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.perf/perfinsights-available-windows.md

 <properties
     pageTitle="Perfinsights is available to run Diagnostics"
     description="Perfinsights is available to run Diagnostics"
-    infoBubbleText="Perfinsights is available to run Diagnostics"
+    infoBubbleText="Perfinsights is available for your VM to run Diagnostics reports" service="microsoft.compute"
-    service="microsoft.compute"
     resource="virtualmachines"
     authors="MukeshNandaMS"